CrimsonGates/Video-and-messaging-web-app/README.md

-# How to start app in vscode
+# How to start app in VSCode
 (please npm install first)
 1. Navigate to "/server" , in two separate terminals run: "node wsserver.js" and "node chatserver.js".